- Updated on September 24, 2019

 Note that some people can experience arterial hypercapnia (increased CO2) due to low CO2 in the lungs since carbon dioxide has a profound positive effect on lung tissue.
 It dilates bronchi and bronchioles immediately improving the ventilation-perfusion ratio.

-Those who have normal lungs suffer from arterial hypocapnia (low CO2 in the blood), and that reduces blood and oxygen supply to all vital organs (see the picture on the right).
+Those who have healthy lungs suffer from arterial hypocapnia (low CO2 in the blood), and that reduces blood and oxygen supply to all vital organs (see the picture on the right).

 CO2: natural cough suppressant

-Carbon dioxide is among the best natural cough suppressant since it is the most needed chemical to reduce inflammation, improve immunity and increase body oxygen levels.
-Furthermore, medical research suggests that alveolar hypocapnia (low CO2 in airways) is the key cause of the chronic cough (see quotes from medical studies below).
+Carbon dioxide is among the best natural cough suppressant since it is the most needed chemical to reduce inflammation, improve immunity, and increase body oxygen levels.
+Furthermore, medical research suggests that alveolar hypocapnia (low CO2 in airways) is the critical cause of the chronic cough (see quotes from medical studies below).

-In addition, hyperventilation and coughing through the mouth mechanically irritates, overcools and dries airways, and reduces oxygenation of brain and body cells.
+In addition, hyperventilation and coughing through the mouth mechanically irritate, over-cools and dries airways, and reduces oxygenation of brain and body cells.
 All these effects worsen coughing attacks and destroy health.